hito-de-jiro/drf-project/README.md

-# drf-project
+# DRF-project
-Project use Django, Django REST framework, SQLite.
+The project uses Django, Django REST framework and SQLite.
+The project was created with an educational purpose.
+Objective: Familiarity with Django ORM and building APIs using Django Rest Framework.